amatsii/slate/source/index.html.md

 | 404  | Invalid businessId or no csv file supplied                                        |

-## Obtain the results of a customer csv import via import id
+## Fetch customer csv import record

 This endpoint fetches a particular result of loading a CSV file